 The primary purpose of prototyping is to assess an app idea before the product’s layout has been fully designed.
 So, prototyping:

-Based on your needs, you can choose the required type of prototype to express your ideas.
+Based on your needs, you can choose the required type of prototype to express your prototype project ideas.
 Here are the three main types:

 This type of prototype implies a pen and paper.
 A paper wireframe represents a sketch that demonstrates the skeleton of a product interface.